StefanoAllesina/Fundamentals_Bio_Data_Analysis/docs/lectures/R_tutorial.md

     # [1] 43141     7

-we have 7 columns, but more than 40k rows!
-Let's see the first few:
+we have 7 columns, but more than 40k rows\!
+Let’s see the first few:

 ``` r
 head(ch6)